History of Chrysler: Expansion into Europe

 In the 1960s, Chrysler expanded into Europe, attaining a majority interest in the British Rootes Group in 1964, Simca of France and Barreiros of Spain, to form Chrysler Europe.
 For the Rootes Group, one outcome of this takeover was the launch of the Hillman Avenger in 1970 (briefly sold in the U.S. as the Plymouth Cricket), which sold in Britain alongside the rear-engined Imp and the Hunter.
 During the 1970s the former Rootes Group got into severe financial difficulties.
 The Simca and Barreiros divisions were more successful, but in the end the various problems were overwhelming and the firm gained little from these ventures.
 Chrysler sold these assets to PSA Peugeot Citroën in 1978, which in turn sold the British and Spanish truck production lines to Renault of France.

-More successfully, at this same time the company helped create the muscle car market in the U.S., first by producing a street version of its Hemi racing engine and then by introducing a legendary string of affordable but high-performance vehicles such as the Plymouth GTX, Plymouth Road Runner, and Dodge Charger.
+At this same time, Chrysler helped create the muscle car market in the U.S. They produced a street version of their Hemi racing engine and introduced a string of affordable, high-performance vehicles: the Plymouth GTX, Plymouth Road Runner, and Dodge Charger.
 The racing success of several of these models on the NASCAR circuit burnished the company's engineering reputation.